Cameron machine: Simon Cameron establishes the machine

 The state Republican machine of Pennsylvania was first established by Simon Cameron, originally a Jacksonian Democrat who became a Know Nothing and eventually joined the Republican Party.
 Cameron, who previously in 1845 organized a coalition of Whigs, anti-Catholic activists, and protectionist Democrats that elected him to the Senate, rode the coattails of the rising Republican Party influence around 1860 to form the machine that would prove influential for decades to come.

 Previously a businessman, Cameron wielded power over state jobs and contracts to exert and cement his influence after his election to the United States Senate in the 1866 elections.
 Among patronage decisions, he transacted loans from Middletown Bank to loyal Republicans.

-Baton of machine boss handed from father to son
+Role of machine boss handed from father to son

 In 1877, J. Donald Cameron became a U.S. senator from Pennsylvania following the resignation of his father.
 Despite obtaining such an important post in addition to assuming leadership of the elder Cameron's political machine (which resulted in effectively being the Pennsylvania Republican Party "boss"), his political skills were lacking, in addition to charisma.
 While a consistent party loyalist, Cameron seldom spoke on the Senate floor or introduced legislation.

 Although generally quiet, Cameron was outspoken in his support for protective tariffs, a position held by most Republicans.

 During the 1880 presidential election, Cameron served as the chairman of the Republican National Committee.
-Aligned with congressional conservative Stalwarts led by Roscoe Conkling, he supported nominating former president Grant to run for an unprecedented, non-consecutive third term.
+Aligned with congressional conservative stalwarts led by Roscoe Conkling, he supported nominating former president Grant to run for an unprecedented, non-consecutive third term.